Elizabeth Dial Williams Bullard - The Vicksburg Post

 She is survived by her sister, Anne Williams Flowers.

-She is the mother of eight children Betty Quantz, Anne Gee, Bobo Jones, Allison Durst, John Bullard, Sally Fink, Arch Bullard, Emmy Wilkinson.
+She is the mother of eight children Betty Quantz, Anne Gee, Bobo Jones, Allison Durst, John Bullard, Sally Fink, Arch Bullard and Emmy Wilkinson.
 Her grandchildren are Nathaniel and Todd Gee, Ricky, Elizabeth, and Allison Quantz, UV IV and Bullard Jones, Ridley, Bergeron and Michael Fink, Sarah and Frances Bullard, and John Henley and Christopher Wilkinson.

-Her great-grandchildren are Augustus, Carmody, Clementine, and Evelyn.
+Her great-grandchildren are Augustus, Carmody, Clementine. and Evelyn.

 The family would like to extend their heartfelt thanks and gratitude to Mary Johnson, Rose Hunt, Felicia Brisco, Lori Black, and Courtney Wash for the care of their mother.